 2. Post at the Correct Time

 You’ll have the most success with Instagram if you post at times when your followers are online and most likely to interact.
 The best way to figure out when to post is to monitor your analytics and look for trends.
 Generally, posting between 6 PM and 9 PM is considered a best practice, but the right time will vary based on your firm and your followers.
+Learn the best times and days to post on Instagram here.

 3. Stay Consistent